What Are the Advantages of High-Index Lenses?

 However, there are some negative voices of high index lenses.

-Method of wearing the contact lens
+The life of the color-changing lens